 Insolvency remains a risk and there have been recent examples in the sector.
 Early involvement of consultants can pay dividends in helping clients navigate the range of options in the market.

 For the full analysis and insight, download our full report.

-If you would like to discuss the London fit-out report or any of the topics covered, please contact Director Colin Wood, or your usual Turner & Townsend key contact.
+If you would like to discuss the London fit-out report or any of the topics covered, please get in touch with your usual Turner & Townsend key contact.